19-day Budget Japan Tour

 Day 2: Tokyo

-- Discover how to make it all yourself with a lesson from a sushi chef, and then sample your creations.
+- Discover how the art of sushi-making with a lesson from a sushi chef, and then sample your creations for lunch.

 - Have a “Made in Tokyo” experience at one of Akihabara’s maid cafes.
 The cost of entry and an order of food and drink is likely to be around 2000 JPY.

-- Optional: Real-life Mario Kart!
+- Optional: Bring your favourite video game to life with MariCar!
 Choose a costume and race through the streets of Tokyo! (£70) (PLEASE NOTE: to participate, you must secure an international driver permit valid in Japan BEFORE the start of the trip).

 Day 3: Tokyo